cmdelcarmen/hbt_checkers-hack-day/README.md

 - checkers_get_auth_token.py
     - File contanins method `get_auth_token()` which uses the student's login credentials to return a temporary access token to the intranet's API.
 - checkers_tasks.py
     - File contains method `get_tasks()` which uses the access token and the project ID entered by the user to return a dictionary of all the project's tasks.
-For example: `{1: task_id}`, 1 is the number of the task, task_id is the is given to the task by Holberton.
+For example: `{1: task_id}`, 1 is the number of the task, task_id is the id given to the task by Holberton.
 - checkers_filename.py
     - File contains method `get_filename()` which uses the access token and task_id (aquired by the user choosing which task number) to return the name of the file that is being checked, so that the student can see the name of the file being checked.
 - checkers_correction.py